 Naloxone is a medication designed to reverse an opioid overdose.
 Opioids slow down the activity of the central nervous system.
 This can dangerously slow or stop breathing which may lead to death.
 Naloxone displaces the opioids from the opioid receptors in the brain which allows the person who is experiencing an opioid overdose to begin breathing normally.

-Naloxone/Narcan do NOT impact alcohol poisioning.
+Naloxone/Narcan do NOT impact alcohol poisoning.
 It doesn’t harm a person to use Narcan if one is unsure what substances have caused the overdose, but it is only effective for opioid based substances.

-You can have Narcan nasal spray mailed to you at no cost thanks to People’s Harm Reduction Alliance and Kelley-Ross (King County).
+You can have Narcan nasal spray mailed to you anywhere in Washington State at no cost thanks to People’s Harm Reduction Alliance.

 Use this state-based locator to find a pharmacy, clinic, health department, or community based organization in your area that provides naloxone distribution.
 We suggest calling ahead to confirm inventory and in the case of pharmacy access, request information about co-pay.